 He's married with two daughters; they are 10 years apart which bring with it its own challenges.
 As already stated, they live in Wollongong - a great city by the sea.
-Wollongong is Australia's ninth largest city, with a population approaching 200,000.
+Wollongong is Australia's ninth largest city, with a population of over 200,000.
 Located 80 kilometres south of Sydney, Wollongong covers 714 square kilometres and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Tasman Sea to the east and the Illawarra escarpment to the west.

 Michael has worked in the Information Technology business for over 37 years.
 In that time he has worked for large corporations like BHP Steel, BHP Information Technology, CSC Australia, ING Australia and Pillar Adminstration.
 In that time Michael has performed a wide variety of roles from Developer, Systems Analyst, Business Systems Analyst, Support Manager, Project Manager, Programme Manager and Portfolio Manager.
 During his career, Michael has supported a varied range of customers from those working in heavy industry, manufacturing and financial services.
 Michael's various roles have exposed him to a number of technologies in the infrastructure and application space.

 For over 26 years he's been an IT Project Manager, Programme Manager and/or Portfolio Manager with customers like BlueScope Steel's Port Kembla Steelworks, ING Australia and Pillar Administration.
 During that time, for his own personal benefit, he began the development of what would became Catellan Systems' first product, ProMan, to save him time doing paperwork and give him more time with the project team.